GSGSDgggdzez/Online-Course-E-Learning-Educational-Website/README.md

 ## Project Overview 🗂️
 -------------------

-This project is a [briefly describe the project and its purpose].
+This project is a These is a E-learning platform i did from free to gave it to humanintarian company to help does who cannot go to school in my country.
 It features a robust backend built using Laravel 🚀, with a focus on scalability, security, and performance 🔒.
 The frontend is built using:

 * **Blade** 📄 for templating
 * **Tailwind CSS** 💨 for styling